gerelef/pstow/README.md

 ```
 Now, we'll start dealing with one of the last topics regarding `.stowconfig`: `if-directives`.
 As of writing, there are four possible directives:
-- `if-pkg`
-- `if-not-pkg`
-- `if-profile`
-- `if-not-profile`

-The first directive checks for the existence of packages in non-interactive `$PATH`. \
+- `if-pkg`: checks for the existence of packages in non-interactive `$PATH`.
-A subshell is *never* opened, so it's (probably) secure to be as wack as you want. \
-You can include multiple packages to check. \
-The second directive checks the inverse, i.e. the absence of packages in `$PATH`. \
+- `if-not-pkg`: checks the inverse, i.e. the absence of packages in `$PATH`.
+- `if-directory`: checks for the existence of all directories, in relation to the `--target`.
+- `if-not-directory`: checks the inverse, i.e. the absence of directories, in relation to the `--target`.
-The third directive checks the current active `profile`, and runs if it is. \
+- `if-profile`: checks the current active `profile`, and runs if it is.
-The fourth directive checks the current active `profile`, and runs if it isn't. \
+- `if-not-profile`: checks the current active `profile`, and runs if it isn't.

 Example usage; update your `.stowconfig` to look like this, & run as usual:
 ```stowconfig
 *.md